How to Migrate from Mongoose to Prisma

 });

-// Select specific fields (reduces payload):
+// Select specific fields to reduce payload:

 const user = await prisma.user.findUnique({